-11. A note on climate and travel
+11. Impact on climate

 Our approach is based on the creation and maintenance of close relationships and enduring networks.
 Skype and Zoom are great for instant communication - but nothing beats meeting face-to-face.
 However, we realise that travel comes at a price.
 Recognising that the costs of climate breakdown impact most heavily on those least able to bear them, we have committed ourselves to doing all we can to significantly reduce our carbon footprint.